-Your website can do an incredible amount of work for you, but you really have to enable it to do so.
+Your website can do an incredible amount of work for you, but you have to enable it to do so.
 There are a few common mistakes we often see around the web, and it’s worth going through these to make sure you’re not making the same mistakes.
-Make your site work as hard it possibly can, a website can be a big investment, but the return is worth it if you have done it right.
+Make your site work as hard as it possibly can, a website can be a big investment, but the return is worth it if you have done it right.

 Here are a few mistakes you want to avoid:

 The importance of mobile traffic is often overlooked.
 The average time spent browsing on a smartphone in the UK is a whopping 66 hours per month per user, and almost 50% of all traffic comes from smartphones.
 Most of the time this is through popular social media websites, however, a lot of businesses get a large amount of their traffic through these sites.